WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> Open a new browser tab and navigate to that URL to see how your site will look to visitors.

 As long as you're working on your site, the Graph Origami server will be used to serve the content.
-Some time after you close the Glitch window, Glitch will rebuild the static files and, from that point on, serve the static files directly.
+At some point after you close the Glitch window, Glitch will rebuild the static files and stop the live server.
+From that point on, Glitch will serve the static files directly.

 ## Learn more